Skipjack tuna: Fisheries

 Countries recording large amounts of skipjack catches include the Maldives, France, Spain, Malaysia, Sri Lanka, and Indonesia.

 Skipjack is the most fecund of the main commercial tunas, and its population is considered sustainable against its current consumption.
 Its fishing is still controversial due to the methodology, with rod and reel or fishery options being promoted as ecologically preferable.

 Purse seine methods are considered unsustainable by some authorities due to excess bycatch, although bycatch is said to be much reduced if fish aggregation devices are not used.
 These considerations have led to the availability of canned skipjack marked with the fishing method used to catch it.
+As much as 95% of skipjack tuna catches may be used as canned tuna.

 Skipjack is considered to have "moderate" mercury contamination.
 As a result, pregnant women are advised against eating large quantities.
 In addition, skipjack's livers were tested globally for tributyltin (TBT) contamination.
-TBT is an organotin compound introduced into marine ecosystems through antifouling paint used on ship hulls, and has been determined to be very toxic.
+TBT is an organotin compound introduced into marine ecosystems through antifouling paint used on ship hulls and has been determined to be very toxic.
 About 90% of skipjack tested positive for contamination, especially in Southeast Asia, where regulations of TBT use are less rigorous than in Europe or the US.